-Rain Garden/Bioretention
+Rain Garden/BioretentionInfiltration Basin/Dry Well

-Bioretention basins are proposed for RRv for the proposed development.
-The runoff is temporarily stored and infiltrated through the soil within the basin.
+Bioretention Infiltration basins and dry wells are proposed for to treat the entire required WQvRRv for the proposed development.
+Roof runoff will be drained to the drywells; driveways and roadway runoff will be drained to the infiltration basins.
+The runoff is temporarily stored and infiltrated through the soil within the infiltration basins and dry wells.